saf-dmitry/mdviewer/README.md

 ## Searching

 The search bar on the bottom of the viewing area can be accessed with the "File > Find" menu option and allows you to incrementally search through the Preview for a word or phrase.
-Once you search, you can use "Next" and "Previous" buttons on the right side of the search bar to navigate forward and backward through additional results.
+Once you search, you can use the "Next" (Return) and "Previous" (Shift-Return) buttons on the right side of the search bar to navigate forward and backward through additional results.

-The checkboxes on the left side of the search bar allow you to narrow the search down by case sensitivity and wrap the search around the document boundaries.
+The checkboxes on the left side of the search field allow you to narrow the search down by case sensitivity and wrap the search around the document boundaries.
+Clicking the "Done" (Esc) button will hide the search bar.

 ## Exporting HTML